Fuji Bikes: 1899 to 1998

 During the early 1980s, Fuji developed touring bicycles, and in 1986 was one of the first to manufacture frames of titanium.
 Fuji was not well situated to take advantage of the mountain bike boom of the 1980s.
 The demand for mountain bikes caused a steep decline in touring and road bike sales.
 This allowed manufacturers such as Specialized, Giant, and Trek to make inroads into Fuji's share of U.S. bicycle sales, often using frames produced at lower cost in Taiwan.

 With the continued rise of the yen, Fuji fell on hard times in the early 1990s.
 One of the last Japanese bike companies to shift production to Taiwan after the fall of the dollar, Fuji bicycles cost more in the United States than most competing brands, causing a drop in sales.
 Fuji bicycles produced in Taiwan were not as well regarded by U.S. buyers as the Japanese-built bicycles.
 The company eventually designed new models, taking advantage of modern improvements in materials and construction techniques, but this proved insufficient.
 Toshoku America filed for bankruptcy in 1997, and in 1998, Nichibei Fuji Cycle Company Ltd., Fuji America's parent company, also declared bankruptcy.

+Bankruptcy and purchase

-Following bankruptcy, bicycle distribution in the United States was taken over by Advanced Sports.
-In 1998, Jadeland Pacific, an investment group in Taiwan, acquired 100% of Advanced Sports, which had purchased the assets of Fuji America as well as the worldwide distribution rights to the Fuji bicycle brand.
+The assets of Fuji America, as well as the worldwide distribution rights to the Fuji bicycle brand, were purchased by Philadelphia-based Advanced Sports International.

 In 2004, Ideal Bike Corporation, Taiwan's third-largest complete-bicycle maker, acquired 17% of Advanced Sports International Asia, which markets the Fuji brand of bicycles in Asia.
 Fuji bicycles are now built in Taichung, Taiwan; Dong Guan, Guangdong Province, China; and in Kutno, Poland by Ideal Bike Corporation.

-In the United States, the Fuji brand is owned and distributed by Advanced Sports International (ASI), a privately held corporation located in Philadelphia, Pennsylvania.

-In November 2018 ASE (the parent company of ASI and Performance Bicycle) declared bankruptcy, leaving the fate of US distribution of Fuji bicycles uncertain.

-It was reported on January 17, 2019 that HEAD was buying the assets of ASE (the parent company of Fuji) out of bankruptcy.
-On January 22, 2019 it was reported that Head Sports backed out of the deal to buy ASE.
-On February 1, 2019 it was reported that the Tiger Group won the auction for ASE.
+In November 2018 ASE (the parent company of ASI) declared bankruptcy, leaving the fate of US distribution of Fuji bicycles uncertain.
+Originally HEAD was set to buy ASE's assets, but the deal was abandoned weeks later.
+On February 1, 2019 it was reported that three entities won the auction for ASE and would divide its assets among themselves.
+One of these, BikeCo, a partnership of Tiger Capital Group and Advanced Holdings, received ASI and its bicycle brands including Fuji.

 Sponsored teams and riders

-Currently Fuji sponsors the UCI Continental Circuits Caja Rural-Seguros Cycling Team.
+From 2015-2017 Fuji sponsored the UCI Continental Circuits Caja Rural-Seguros Cycling Team.
 Previously, until the end of 2014, Fuji sponsored and equipped the UCI Continental Circuits NetApp Endura, which rode the Fuji Altamira Road Bike and Fuji D-6 1.0 Time Trial bike.
 Riders of NetApp Endura also worked with the Fuji design team in the development of the Fuji Transonic Aero Road Bike.
 Fuji also sponsors U.S. triathlete Matt Reed.